peytoncordero/DRI25/data-literacies.md

 - False
 </Quiz>

-Revisit lesson <Link page='8' workshop='data-literacies'>More Stages of Data: Analyzed</Link> to learn more.
+Revisit lesson <Link page='29' workshop='data-literacies'>Stages of Data: Analyzed</Link> to learn more.

 __3. Measurements are accurate when: (Select one of the following)__